hunterpayne/maven-unbound/README.md

 ## Is it ready to use

-No, the Json writing is still broken.
-Also more unit tests are necessary.
+More unit tests are necessary but the code is usable now.
 Watch this space for more news.